lachu280392/Schlaeferprojekt/paper/PaperNotes.md

     * Force sensor too large for needle tip.
 * What sensors/data do we have?
     * OCT data
-    * Force sensor at end of needle as ground truth data for training.
 * What is OCT?
 Why do we use it?
     * medical usage for imaging using backreflection of coherent light
     * 1-3mm deep into surface of scattering medium

 ## Data Acquisition

-* We want to investigate different approaches to build a model for force extimation.
+* We want to investigate different approaches to build a model for force estimation.
 * What data do we have?
 (As explained in introduction, we want to use OCT data of needle.
 However we need some ground truth data (for supervised learning and optimazation)